AVALANCHES CAN OCCUR without warning, sending thousands of tons of snow and ice racing downhill.

 Common mistakes can become deadly.
 Constant vigilance can help avoid some of these common errors.

-Don’t stop in an exposed area on a slope—your risk of getting caught in a fast-moving avalanche increases.
+Don’t stop in an exposed area on a slope—your risk of getting caught in a fast-moving avalanche increase.

 Don’t get too separated from your group members so that you can’t hear or see each other.

-When in a group, avoid travelling immediately above a partner; doing so risks triggering an avalanche on the person lower on the slope.
+When in a group, avoid traveling immediately above a partner; doing so risks triggering an avalanche on the person lower on the slope.